montoyamoraga/tiny-trainable-instruments/docs/instrument1.md

 The instrument can be programmed with a computer and then run as a standalone instrument, or you can use its serial port to communicate with your computer for debugging or interfacing with other software.

+Training Instrument1 is done in three steps:
+* *Data collection*, where the Arduino takes in environmental input from its sensors and writes it as a .csv (spreadsheet) file, which is then copied over to your computer
+* *Training*, where your computer analyzes the collected data and builds a model to interpret the data using machine learning
+* *Deploying*, where the now-trained model is uploaded to the Arduino and executed!

 ## Installation

 Follow the instructions on [installation.md](installation.md).